'They took my husband’s ashes': Urn stolen in northeast Minneapolis break-in

 A neighbor business pulled their security camera videos.
 The footage shows a man who somehow got in a loading dock door, making his way to the print shop.

 Minneapolis police confirmed the man seen in that security video is someone they want to talk to.
+KARE 11 has blurred the person in that video as we do not show images of a suspect or publicly name them until they are formally charged with a crime.

 As for Erin?